submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ## Release versions

-The `vx.x.x` version format is used for the git projects while `x.x.x` is used for docker images.
+The `vx.x.x` version format is used for the git projects while `x.x.x` is used for Docker images.

 The typical workflow is to first create release candidate(s) for testing before creating the final release.
 The suggested naming convention is to append `-rcN` to the final version, for example `v0.5.0-rc0`, `v0.5.0-rc1` etc.